 How can I support your work?

-However, there are other ways people can support my scholarly work.
+Despite now adding a subscription, I remain committed to making the vast majority of what’s shared here freely accessible.
+For those who don’t wish to or cannot contribute as a paid subscriber there are other ways to support my scholarly work.
 Some of the material needs of research, writing, and supporting the time spent in creating work to share here could be meaningfully supported in a few ways:

 Can I get involved in creative work or writing for this publication?